-The Director, Administrator, and Instructors are all available via email and telephone for all student services.
+The Director, Administrator, and Instructors are all available via email and telephone for all student services all week including Sundays.

 Academic Advisement: The Director, Dr. Clark, has been trained in Admissions and will provide Academic Advisement, consisting of recommendations for specialty areas and dissertation topics.
 Drs.
 Volker, Rodriguez-Miller, Williams, and Batista will provide advisement based on their own areas of concentration.